NaveenPrabakar/Machine-Code-Translator/README.md

 # Com-s-321

-These were the projects I worked on for my COMS 321 Couse at Iowa State University
+These were the projects I worked on for my COMS 321 Course at Iowa State University